 There are 28.1 million Americans invested in real estate, and for good reason, too.
-Investing in real estate is a vital part of having a well-balanced and diversified investment portfolio, along with stocks and bonds.
+Investing in real estate is a vital part of having a well-balanced and profitable investment portfolio.

 You might be thinking, you have to be fairly wealthy to invest in real estate, right?
 Like loaded.
 Here’s the cool part — that’s not true.

 How much money do you need to invest in real estate?
 Let’s find out.

 Here’s a little known secret: you can invest in real estate for 0% down.
 This is only possible with a USDA loan, and that has some stricter requirements on who can use the loan, and the properties you can purchase with it.

 The goal is to make it easier to purchase property in rural areas of America, generally in areas with a population less than 20,000.
 But if you have a dream of renovating a mountain cabin, this is the perfect loan.